 The average number of times people went to the library last year is 10.5 or 2 or zero, depending on the story someone wants to tell you.

-When we are shown a number that claims to be the average, we should ask for the other two ways of calculating it, too.
+When we are shown a number that claims to be the “average,” we should ask for the other two ways of calculating it, too.
 I like to look at the situation from three different angles because each tells me a different story.
 People who want to sell you something or prove their point are prone to showing you only statistics that support their argument, and not the information you need to make better decisions.
 Next time someone uses the words average or typical to describe people and things, ask them to talk a bit about where their conclusions came from.

 Response ranges alter the facts, too.
 Read the numbers in the circles above.
 The first three columns are single numbers (0 or 1 or 2).
 The column labeled 3-5 includes a range of three different values (3,4,5) and the column labeled 6-9 includes a range of four different values (6,7,8,9).
 When we see categories that include more than one value, we know the data are warped, but we don’t know where.
 When categories include an unknown number of values (in this example, the category of 10+ has a statistically practical upper limit of 365), the distortion is severe.
-So the chart above includes 1, 3, 4, and beanstalk-sized catchall ranges.
+So the chart above includes 1, 3, 4, and Jack and the Beanstalk-sized catchall ranges.
 We are not told if the six categories in the table were collected that way (back-end driven, user-unfriendly) or reported that way or why.

 If so few read books, why are so many going to libraries?